-In February 2003, the Administration recommended enacting legislation similar to H.R.
-1320.
-The Office of Management and Budget estimated that enacting its proposed legislation also would increase direct spending by \$2.5 billion over the 2005-2013 period.
+In February 2003, the Administration recommended enacting legislation that included provisions similar to those in H.R.
+1320 regarding federal relocation costs.
+The Office of Management and Budget estimated that enacting its proposed legislation would increase direct spending by \$2.5 billion over the 2005-2013 period.